ajayvista/others/books.md

 - The Power of Positive Thinking - By Norman Vincent Peale
 - The Six Pillars of Self-Esteem - By Nathaniel Branden
 - The Success Principles - By Jack Canfield
+- The Subtle Art of Not Giving a F*ck - Mark Manson - READ - July-2020
 - The Talent Code - By Daniel Coyle
 - The War of Art - By Steven Pressfield
 - The Worry Cure - By Robert L. Leahy